pUrGe12/TerminAI_V2/README.md

 ## Completed work

-- [x] Created os environment for the API keys
+- [x] Created os environment for the API keys.
-- [x] Created the json model framework
+- [x] Created the json model framework.
+- [x] Figure out how to import files present in other directories.

 ## Pending work

-- [ ] Figure out how to import files present in other directories.
 - [ ] Write prompts for the json model.
+- [ ] Test terminal with the model.